-Dudes with Weapons and Horses are allowed to trade them, although once you are done tradin', if a dude has more than one of each, you must discard the extra cards.
+Dudes with Weapons, Horses, and Attire are allowed to trade them, although once you are done tradin', if a dude has more than one of each, you must discard the extra cards.
 Dudes cannot trade spells.

 Some card effects let you transfer a goods card from one dude to another.
 When using one of these effects, a dude can attach the goods card even when booted and/or in a location you don't control.
-Dudes still can't take anything that they aren't allowed to carry, and can only ever have one Weapon or Horse attached at the end of a play.
+Dudes still can't take anything that they aren't allowed to carry, and can only ever have one each of a Weapon, Horse, and Attire attached at the end of a play.